 PREPARING FOR ANOTHER DRY START

-it is feeling a lot like 2018, with many soil profiles either completely dry or at least dry in the top 30 centimetres.
-The difference between 2018 and 2019 in a lot of regions is that this year there has been very little to no rainfall since December, and unless the break to this season is a substantial rainfall event and by early May, we will be dry sowing some of our cropping program.
+it is feeling a lot like 2019, with many soil profiles either completely dry or at least dry in the top 30 centimetres.
+Unless the break to this season is a substantial rainfall event and by early May, a lot of you will be dry sowing some of your cropping program.

 Under completely dry conditions, pre-emergent herbicides can have good stability.
 A study by David Minkey² identified Sakura®, Boxer Gold® and TriflurX® persisted in the soil until the fifth or sixth week of the trial with a decline at the end attributed to a slight increase in soil moisture.
 The study concluded these three products were suitable for dry sowing.
 The study only compared the rate of herbicide decay in soils, and I would add as a side note, under dry sowing the S-Metolachlor component in Boxer Gold® could cause crop effect in lighter soils, especially on wheat due to its solubility.